top of page

 7. Keep people ignorant

-Make society unable to understand methods of exercising control.
+Make society unable to understand the methods of exercising control.

-Education offered to the lower classes must be poor and average enough that the gap of ignorance between the lower and upper classes persists, and control techniques remain incomprehensible to the lower classes.
+Education offered to the lower classes must be poor enough so that the ignorance gap between the lower and upper persists, and control techniques remain incomprehensible to the lower classes.

 8. Promote mediocrity (!)